maddy124421/Boston-Housing-Prices/README.md

 Pandas
 matplotlib
 scikit-learn
-You will also need to have software installed to run and execute a Jupyter Notebook
+You will also need to have software installed to run and execute a Jupyter Notebook.

 ## Data